boostercloud/booster/docs/README.md

 -  **framework-provider-aws-\***

-Other providers packages are currently under development.
+Other providers packages are currently under experimental support.
 Some of the features might be missing:

--  **framework-provider-local-\***.
-The Booster framework local provider combines in-memory databases with a GraphQL API served through a Node.js Express Server.
-The local runtime is a convenient and fast way to deploy and test your code in a local development environment.
-From the API and semantic perspectives, there are no differences from using a real cloud provider, it just runs locally!
 - **framework-provider-kubernetes-\***
 - **framework-provider-azure-\***